THERAPEUTIC PERSONAL MUSIC

 From the first time she played the music she heard for an individual, the music clearly became a dynamic tool for self enquiry and personal development, for fostering subtle awareness, personal insight and life-changing experience.

 Grosvenor has been actively exploring and refining the interactive process with music as a tool for self development and healing since 1985.
-She teaches musicians to hear, not only their own music, but to hear and interpret music representative of people and issues from their life.
+She teaches musicians to hear, not only their own music, but to hear and interpret music representative of people, issues and events from their life.

-As a young adult in college, Suzanne underwent a profound, transcendent experience lasting several months that altered her world view and course of her life.
-Her life again transformed when she turned 30 and began realizing the ability to hear music in association with people and situations.
-(Referred to as "synesthesia," see MIT Press for info.)
+As a young adult in college, Suzanne underwent a profound, transcendent experience lasting several months that altered her understanding and course of her life.
+Again, her life transformed when she turned 30 and began realizing her ability to hear music in association with people and situations. (.)

 INNOVATIONS IN MUSIC FOR PERSONAL GROWTH

-Suzanne's relationship with music was utterly transformed when she came to know it primarily as a language for communication, for conveying meaning, story and subtleties of awareness.
+Suzanne's relationship with music was utterly transformed when she came to know it as a language for communication, for conveying meaning, story and subtleties in awareness.

 The Shifts in her perspective on life became the inspiration which, when coupled with her lifelong training in music, now constitute the foundation for her Therapeutic Music work in igniting higher human potential.